The Prince’s Natural House, BRE Innovation Park, Watford

 Visiting the Princes Natural House

-To visit the Princes Natural House visitors need to book with BRE by emailing email@example.com a minimum of 24 hours before your intended visit.
+To visit the Princes Natural House visitors need to book with BRE by emailing email@example.com a minimum of 24 hours before your intended visit with your name, date and planned time of arrival.